robherring/dt-schema/README.md

 `tools/dt-mk-schema`
 This tool takes user-provided schema file(s) plus the core schema files in this repo, removes everything not needed for validation, applies fix-ups to the schemas, and outputs a single file with the processed schema.
-This step is done separately to speed up subsequent validation of YAML Devicetrees.
+This step is optional and can be done separately to speed up subsequent validation of Devicetrees.

 Example:
 ```